"Wij houden u op de hoogte"

 On an almost daily basis, we speak with our Dutch colleagues in sales support, on the helpdesk, in system engineering, spare parts, accounts and other departments when we require information and answers to drive our business forward.

 The communication between Moba UK and the headquarters located in Barneveld is great.
 "This may be easier because of the relatively short distance; however, the mental understanding also helps.
-The Dutch have a sense of humour which is understood very well by the English, Irish, Welsh and Scots.
+The Dutch have a sense of humor which is understood very well by the English, Irish, Welsh and Scots.
 On an almost daily basis, we speak with our Dutch colleagues in sales support, on the helpdesk, in system engineering, spare parts, accounts and other departments when we require information and answers to drive our business forward."

 Moba UK also maintains close communication with the other Moba offices worldwide.
 "Because of the simplicity of language, we have also worked with the Moba USA office over many years, at times sending engineers both ways to help with installations (USA and UK).
 However, the closest ties we have developed over the last 18 years are with the Moba Spanish agent Alcantara.
 Our engineers have supported their market with engineering knowledge and support.
 More recently, the Spanish engineers reciprocated this support by sending engineers to England.
 This arrangement has been of great mutual benefit."